sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Ralsei takes the key, unlocks the cell door that has suddenly appeared between you, and steps in.
 You can do nothing but watch, as the three filter into the room, Blue Motherfucker deciding to stay back.

+There's a slight pause, as your visitors seem to expect something to happen - glancing about awkwardly at the plain cell.
+"Hey, uhhh - where's your thing?"
+Susie asks very eloquently.

+"...my *thing*," you deadpanned.

+"You know!
+The, the... merry-go-round thing!
+You had a whole thing going here!
+Now it's all boring."

+"I'm sorry to disappoint."
+You rolled your eyes, noticing Ralsei stepping closer.

 The healer lifts a hand, and you feel a ticklish sensation in your chest.
 You let out a huff, trying not to let it get to you as Ralsei does... whatever he needs to do, the other two protecting him from you.

 A few uncomfortable moments later, Ralsei's hand falls, the magic in your chest dissipating, and his eyes widen.
 "That's not Jevil's SOUL in there, Mr. Rules Card.
 That's... a human SOUL."